 Property tax rates in Ohio are expressed as millage rates.
 One mill is equal to $1 of tax for every $1,000 in assessed value.
 Rates vary by school district, city and county.

-This table presents average effective tax rates, median real estate tax and median home value for every Ohio county.
+The table below presents average effective tax rates, median real estate tax payments and median home values for every Ohio county.

 |County||Median Home Value||Median Annual Property Tax Payment||Average Effective Property Tax Rate|